IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-03-28-from-raw-to-processed-tweets.md

 3. the maximum proportion of documents which should contain this term (doc_proportion_max)
 4. the maximum number of terms in vocabulary (vocab_term_max).
 Note that this is to limit the absolute size of the vocabulary and does not have an effect here as it is set to the original number of rows.

 This decision was arrived at after performing a 5 fold cross validation over a total grid space of 108 cells, each representing a unique combination of each of the above parameters.
-The optimal combination was then selected based on AUC.
+The optimal combination was then selected based on AUC, shown below.

 ```r
 # parameters derived from cross-validation above